 Training, regardless if you run, lift, swim, or skate, is a stimulus to the body.
 It's a stimulus for change and that stimulus will only generate results if you recover adequately between training sessions.

 When recovery is poor, health and performance begin to suffer.
 This is the point at which many people describe themselves as "feeling flat" or “hitting a wall.”
 What they are communicating is low energy levels and an overall sensation of not feeling right.
 Fatigue has built-up because recovery has not been adequate.
 This state of fatigue can be referred to as “over-reaching" and in more serious cases it is known as "over-training."
+Over-training

 can involve signs/symptoms such as: